micheaszmaciag/currencyExchange/README.md

 ## Admin interface:

-The admin panel includes functionality for viewing and managing historical exchange rates.
-Filters for **date ranges** and **currency pair** names simplify record navigation.
+The admin panel includes advanced functionality for managing and analyzing historical exchange rates.
+Key features include:

+* **Filters:**
+    * Filter records by **date ranges** (using ``django-admin-rangefilter``)
+    * Filter records by **currency pair names** for easy navigation.

+* **Export to Excel:**
+    * Export filtered currency exchange rates directly to an Excel file for further analysis.
+    * To export, select a currency pair from the filters and click the "Export to Excel" button in the admin interface.

+* **Enhanced Display:**
+  * View detailed fields such as exchange rate, currency pair, and date directly in the admin panel.

 ## Technologies Used